-This safe and clean plastic is common in a number of items around the home.
-This can include plastic shopping bags and squeezable bottles.
+This safe and clean plastic is common in several items around the home.
+This can include plastic shopping bags, frozen food bags, and squeezable bottles.
 Fortunately, there has been an increase in recycling programs that will accept this form of plastic.
 After recycling, we can reuse it in items such as bubble wrap and even furniture.

-To reduce your LDPE, you could choose to use reusable shopping bags.
-Replacing single-use plastic bags is a key behavioural change and has been shown to overall increase awareness around plastic waste3.
-It’s, for this reason, that the government in the UK and other countries now require a charge for plastic bags or are looking to phase them out entirely.
+To reduce your LDPE, you could choose to use reusable grocery bags.
+Replacing single-use plastic bags is a key behavioral change and has been shown to overall increase awareness of plastic waste3.
+For this reason, the government in the UK and other countries now require a charge for plastic bags or are looking to phase them out entirely.

-Known for its durable properties, this is a plastic that is safe for use in items such as plastic Tupperware containers and even medicine bottles.
-Due to its sturdiness and hard-wearing properties, once we recycle it, plastic producers can use it to make pallets, battery cables and even rakes.
+Known for its durable properties, this is a safe plastic for use in items such as plastic Tupperware containers, hot food containers, plastic straws, and even medicine bottles.
+Due to its sturdiness and hard-wearing properties, plastic producers can use it to make pallets, battery cables, and even rakes once we recycle it.
 Again, many recycling programs are happy to recycle this form of plastic waste.

 Polystyrene is a plastic that most are familiar with.
-We use it for protection around items that have been packaged, it is also used as insulation and in cups.
+We use it for protection around items that have been packaged, and it is also used as insulation and in cups and egg cartons.
 It is known for leaching and is not a material that we can recycle easily.
-Although it is possible to recycle, not many programs do.
+Although it is possible to recycle polystyrene or styrofoam, not many programs do.

 As this is a weak plastic, it breaks up very easily.
 It is also extremely light.
 Therefore, once broken up, it spreads through the environment easily.
 We can find polystyrene on many beaches while a lot of it finds its way into the oceans.
 To add to this, marine species are also ingesting it, leading to health problems and death.

-There is a collection of plastics that fall into their own category.
+There is a collection of miscellaneous plastics that fall into their own category.
 These are items that are difficult to recycle.
-This can include sunglasses, baby bottles, and even CD’s.
-They contain BPA, which is a toxic chemical and can cause disruption to hormones as well as a range of health problems16.
+This can include sunglasses, baby bottles, and even CDs.
+They contain BPA, which is a toxic chemical and can cause disruption to hormones and a range of health problems.

 With so many different types of plastic waste, it can all seem a bit hard to wrap your head around.
 Despite this, there is one thing that we need to think about - how much plastic we use.
-Whether we opt for plastic that we can recycle or plastic that we cannot recycle, the amount we use has to be reduced.
-Despite this, recycling technologies are evolving and that does help the situation in a way.
+Whether we opt for plastic that we can recycle or plastic that we cannot recycle, we must reduce plastic consumption.
+Despite this, recycling technologies are evolving, which does help the situation in a way.

-Of course, using a plastic that can be recycled is a wise move.
+Of course, using plastic that we can recycle is a wise move.
 However, there are many reasons why we should consider using reusable items in place of plastics.
-Whether that is reusable cutlery in the office or reusable plastic bags, if we reduce the amount we use we can help the environment in many ways.
+Whether that is reusable cutlery in the office or reusable plastic bags, if we reduce the amount we use, we can help the environment in many ways.

-We are making progress when it comes to plastic recycling.
-Today many goods made from recycled plastic are as good as those made completely new9.
-However, ultimately it’s our consumption that adds to the piles of waste we produce.
-Making better choices when it comes to plastic is vital and something we can all play a role in.
+We are making progress when it comes to plastic recycling and reducing plastic pollution.
+Today many goods made from recycled plastic are as good as those made entirely new8.
+However, ultimately, our consumption adds to the piles of waste we produce.
+Making better choices for plastic is vital and something we can all play a role in.